vishal-ranadive/Redline-React-Native/zen_notes/client/note.md

 # I-Phone
 - Date selection in for Add new gear > manufacture date
 - Date selection on leads screen (Landing screen)

+# when are we removing this tag colors